“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 And then a voice off to his left drawled, “Are you having difficulties walking, ahou, or is your aim as bad with stones and mud as it is with punches and kicks?”

 Fists formed automatically.
 Sano’s body pivoted on a muddy point.
-Everything sensible he’d earlier planned on saying drained as abruptly from his mind as if a plug had been pulled from a disproportionately large drain.
-Only an inarticulate growl emerged from his mouth as he hurled himself at the nearby calm, irritating shape in blue.
+Everything sensible he’d earlier planned on saying spiraled as abruptly from his mind as if a plug had been pulled from a disproportionately large drain.
+Only a messy growl emerged from his mouth as he hurled himself at the nearby calm, irritating shape in blue.

 “Yare, yare.”
 Saitou easily sidestepped Sano’s blow.
 “Don’t forget what happened the last time you tried to attack me like this.”

-Since Sano had completely failed to deliver his planned opening speech for whatever reason (if ‘reason’ was any accurate description of the apparent commandeering of his entire being by overwhelming and already not-entirely-logical emotion), he had planned on saying nothing, at least until he could get a grip on himself.
-But now, unable to stop himself, he blurted out, “That was you?”
+Since Sano had completely failed to deliver his planned opening speech for whatever reason (if ‘reason’ was any accurate description of the apparent commandeering of his entire being by overwhelming and already not-completely-logical emotion), he had planned on saying nothing, at least until he could get a grip on himself.
+But now, unable to stop it, he blurted out, “That was you?”

 “As observant as ever, I see.”
 A gloved hand smoothly caught Sano’s next blow, and the young man was slammed to the ground.
 Before he could rise, Saitou had pressed a foot to his chest and applied much of his weight, leaning on his knee and looking down.
 “And as skilled,” he added, blowing smoke into Sano’s face.